U.S. News Rankings

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Culver-Stockton College is 13:1, and the school has 70.3 percent of its classes with fewer than 20 students.
-The most popular majors at Culver-Stockton College include: Business Administration and Management, General; Criminal Justice/Law Enforcement Administration; Registered Nursing/Registered Nurse; Sport and Fitness Administration/Management; and Biology/Biological Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 64.2 percent.
+The student-faculty ratio at Culver-Stockton College is 12:1, and the school has 69.4 percent of its classes with fewer than 20 students.
+The most popular majors at Culver-Stockton College include: Business Administration and Management, General; Criminal Justice/Law Enforcement Administration; Psychology, General; Registered Nursing/Registered Nurse; and Elementary Education and Teaching.
+The average freshman retention rate, an indicator of student satisfaction, is 66 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|